The Emergence of Spring and Summer

-Dear visitor -- At this time, I have an opening for one new patient in my therapy practice who is specifically interested in Internal Family Systems (IFS) work.
-I offer a few non-therapy experiences, including life coaching, writing groups (in person and on Zoom), and in-person Tai Chi and Qigong classes in the Greater Portland area.
-For information about these offerings or to be placed on my mailing list for announcements about future group writing experiences, please feel free to contact me at 503-927-5714 or via e-mail at: Beautifulwordstogether@gmail.com.
+Dear visitor -- My practice is full, and I will update this site with any change.
+I am currently focused on IFS and a mixed IFS/somatic experiencing approach.
+I offer several non-therapy experiences, including life coaching, writing facilitation (in person and on Zoom), and Tai Chi.
+For information about these offerings or to be placed on my mailing list for announcements about future group writing experiences, please contact me at 503-927-5714 or via e-mail at: Beautifulwordstogether@gmail.com.

 Work with Trauma, Transition and Transformation